rezaghasemi/blockchain-developer-bootcamp-final-project/README.md

 5. Regarding the votes and the weights and votes, the winner will be identified.

 **What we are going to do (ToDo list):**
-1. Consult with mentors about the project.
+1. Consult with mentors about the project.             ok
 2. Make a list of required functions.
 3. Start Coding.
 4. Debug with the help of mentors.